wengwenchao123/DDGCRN/README.md

 * lib: contains self-defined modules for our work, such as data loading, data pre-process, normalization, and evaluate metrics.

-* model: implementation of our AGCRN model
+* model: implementation of our model

 * datasets: datasets used in our experiments